 - Uninstall the product key.
 Then enter the product key anew and try again.
 Use another key and see.

 - Rebuild the Tokens.dat file.
-The Tokens.dat file in the Windows operating system is a digitally signed file, which stores most of the Windows activation files.
-Sometimes the Tokens.dat file may get corrupted as a result of which Windows Activation may not take place successfully.
+The Tokens.dat file on Windows is a digitally signed file that stores most of the Windows activation files.
+Sometimes the Tokens.dat file may become corrupted, as a result of which Windows Activation may not complete successfully.

 I hope something here helps you.